adil-hussain-84/android-runtime-permission-experiments/app3/README.md

 ## Introduction

-This Android application demonstrates how to check whether the user has granted permission to post notifications and it demonstrates how to request permission where permission is required.
+This Android application demonstrates (1) how to check whether the user has granted permission to post notifications and (2) how to request permission when permission is required.

 This application not only checks and requests the [POST_NOTIFICATIONS][1] runtime permission as is required on Android 13+ devices but it goes further and checks whether the notification's channel group and channel are enabled.